Financial Assistance with Rent

 When to seek assistance:

 Rent assistance is considered by appointment.
 To receive an appointment, you must appear in person at our office.
 If you have court papers or a writ of possession, you should come as soon as you can make arrangements.
-If you have a late notice only, appointments are scheduled only after the 10th day of the month in which you receive that notice.
+If you have a late notice only, appointments are not scheduled until the 10th day of the month in which you receive that notice.

-Our offices open at 8 a.m. each weekday, and applicants are discouraged from arriving before 7:45 a.m.
+Our offices open at 8 a.m. each weekday.
+Applicants are discouraged from arriving before 7:45 a.m.
+If you only have a late notice, without court involvement, please wait until the 10th of the month in which you receive that notice to seek assistance.
 Assistance is NOT provided on a first-come, first-serve basis, but rather based on the urgency of your emergency.

 How the process works: